wolfi-dev/os/CONTRIBUTING.md

 What it does is start the `chainguard-images/sdk` image and mount the current working directory into it.

-Now, the `Makefile` script assume that there're melange folder & melange binary in there.
+Now, the `Makefile` script assume that there're melange folder & melange binary the upper level dir (`../melange`).
 I change it locally to the following because it's where they are in `chainguard-image/sdk`.

 ```
 MELANGE_DIR ?= /usr/share/melange